 The three-step process is outlined below:

 After successful completion of all requirements, the APRN is considered to have expanded their scope to supervise/perform fluoroscopy.
 To continue this advanced scope of practice, the APRN must submit five (5) hours of continuing education relevant to the practice of fluoroscopy safety and radiation protection, upon each renewal cycle.
-The continuing education must be recognized continuing education evaluation mechanism (RCEEMs) eligible for consideration of acceptance for continuing education in fluoroscopy.
+Continuing education must be recognized continuing education evaluation mechanism (RCEEMs) eligible for consideration of acceptance for continuing education in fluoroscopy.

 North Dakota Medical Imaging and Radiation Board